-At Preston Candover CE Primary School, we currently follow our locally agreed syllabus which is currently Living Difference III.
+At Preston Candover CE Primary School, we currently follow our locally agreed syllabus which is currently Living Difference IV.
 This is the legal document to be followed for the teaching of Religious Education across all Hampshire schools.

 The newly revised Living Difference IV was published in Jan 2022 and this will become compulsory from 2022.
 Please see the link below to access this document.

 - RE is a statutory subject to be taught in all schools except nursery schools